SeraphimSerapis/seraphimserapis.github.io/source/imprint/index.markdown

 Links
 --

-All links to external sites are being checked when publishing them here.
+All links to external sites are being checked when published here.
 No responsibility is taken for the content of external links.
-If legal violations are being discovered the affected links will be removed.
+If legal violations are being discovered the affected links will be removed as soon as possible.

 Google Analytics
 --